 Update on Voltage September 2017

 As of September 2017 the new Mighty Max batteries are holding at 12.8 volts.
 I would expect they won’t need to be recharged for another several months.

-Here are some other Goal Zero products that are related which you might be interested in:
+Here are some other Goal Zero (and BatteryMinder) products that are related which you might be interested in: